 With nearly 3,000 acres of terrain, Snowbasin has no shortage of topography for families to explore.
 Just try and see if you can ski from the top of the Needles Gondola to the bottom without stopping—we dare you—it’s a real thigh burner!
 When your legs need a break, enjoy award-winning dining at one of Snowbasin’s four scenic lodges.

-Relish the rich heritage of Snowbasin and test your mettle on the slopes that hosted the Men’s and Women’s Downhill, Super G, Combined, and Paralympic ski racing events in the 2002 Winter Olympics.
+Relish the rich heritage of Snowbasin and test your mettle on the slopes that hosted the Men’s and Women’s Downhill, Super G, Combined and Paralympic ski racing events in the 2002 Winter Olympics.
 Don't miss our Snowbasin history article here.

-When you head indoors, soak in the luxurious décor, thickly carpeted floors, roaring fireplaces, and stonework.
-Take five in a plush wingback chair and just enjoy the upscale atmosphere.
+When you head indoors, soak in the luxurious décor, thickly carpeted floors, roaring fireplaces and stonework.
+Take five in a plush wingback chair and just enjoy the cozy scene.

-Snowbasin Resort is located over the mountains east of Ogden, Utah.
+Snowbasin Resort is located over the mountain ridge and east of Ogden, Utah.
 Approximate driving times (in favorable driving conditions) and distances are listed below:

 Ogden: 20 miles – 30 minutes